planet-os/notebooks/aws/era5-pds.md

 Please refer to the ECMWF website for the [official ERA5 data documentation.](https://confluence.ecmwf.int/display/CKB/ERA5+data+documentation)

+> **For the list of dataset updates and changes, please refer to the [Changelog](changelog.md) file**.

 ## Introduction

 ERA5 Climate reanalysis provides a numerical assessment of the modern climate.
 It is produced by a similar process as regular numerical weather forecast, a data assimilation and forecast loop, taking into account most of the available meteorological observations and analyses them with state of the art numerical model, producing a continuous, spatially consistent and homogeneous dataset.

 The dataset provides all essential atmospheric meteorological parameters like, but not limited to, air temperature, pressure and wind at different altitudes, along with surface parameters like rainfall, soil moisture content and sea parameters like sea-surface temperature and wave height.
 ERA5 provides data at a considerably higher spatial and temporal resolution than its legacy counterpart ERA-Interim.
 ERA5 consists of high resolution version with 31 km horizontal resolution, and a reduced resolution ensemble version with 10 members.

-Data is currently available since 2008, but will be continuously extended backwards, first until 1979 and then to 1950.
+Data is currently available starting 1979 and is updated monthly.
+As ECMWF is moving towards more frequent data updates, the PlanetOS team will work to match the data refresh with the ECMWF source.

 ## Overview

 <table>
   <tr>